guettli/programming-guidelines/README.md

 [Semantic Versioning (SemVer)](https://semver.org/) is well-known because it promises stability.
 But why do applications like Google Chrome or Firefox just push the first number?
 At the moment I use Chromium 87.0.4280.88, and soon I will use Version 88.x.y.z.

-Chrome is not a software library, but nevertheless where does LTS (long-term support) make sense?
+Chrome is not a software library, but where does LTS (long-term support) make sense?

 There is only one future.
 Which version of Gmail do you use?

-Bridges, streets and houses need to be stable.
-The stabilty of the overall infrastructure is important.
-And therefore we see a steady reconstruction of bridges, streets, houses and supply channels.
+Bridges, streets, and houses need to be stable.
+The stability of the overall infrastructure is important.
+And therefore we see a steady reconstruction of bridges, streets, houses, and supply channels.

 And software?
-Some assosciate with stability "peace of mind", I assosciate with stability a graveyard.
+Some associate with stability "peace of mind", I associate with stability a graveyard.

 If you still think Semantic Versioning is useful, then please read [Philosophy of Abseil](https://abseil.io/about/philosophy)